Vig270/SmartBank_Project/README.md

-THis is my SaaS Style Project - more info like presentation and research paper soon
+THis is my SaaS Style Project